 - Agreements must be reasonable and attainable.

-The programs are facilitating communication between homeowners and lenders, so that parties might come to an agreement that is practical and beneficial for both parties.
+The programs facilitated communication between homeowners and lenders, so that parties could come to an agreement that was practical and beneficial for both parties.

 - The program should not delay the court process.

-Programs are accomplishing all these goals while moving the cases through the programs expeditiously -- on average, in about three months.
+Programs accomplished all these goals while moving the cases through the programs expeditiously — on average, in about three months.